open-telemetry/opentelemetry-swift/README.md

 Official documentation for the library can be found in the official opentelemetry [documentation  page](https://opentelemetry.io/docs/instrumentation/swift/), including:

-    - Documentation about installation and [manual instrumentation](https://opentelemetry.io/docs/instrumentation/swift/manual/)
+ * Documentation about installation and [manual instrumentation](https://opentelemetry.io/docs/instrumentation/swift/manual/)

-    - [Libraries](https://opentelemetry.io/docs/instrumentation/swift/libraries/) that provide automatic instrumentation
+* [Libraries](https://opentelemetry.io/docs/instrumentation/swift/libraries/) that provide automatic instrumentation

 ## Current status

+### API and SDK

-Tracing and Baggage API and SDK should be considered stable.
+Tracing and Baggage should be considered stable

-Metrics is implemented using an outdated spec, is fully functional but will change in the future Logs are currently in development
+Metrics is implemented using an outdated spec, is fully functional but will change in the future

+Logs are currently in development

+### Supported exporters, importers and instrumentation libraries

+#### Traces
-Implemented traces exporters: Stdout, Jaeger, Zipkin, Datadog and OpenTelemetry (OTLP) collector Implemented metrics exporters: Prometheus, Datadog, and OpenTelemetry (OTLP) collector Automatic instrumentation libraries: URLSession, NetworkStatus, SDKResourceExtension and SignPostIntegration Implemented traces importers: OpenTracingShim Implemented metrics importers: SwiftMetricsShim
+* Exporters: Stdout, Jaeger, Zipkin, Datadog and OpenTelemetry (OTLP) collector
+* Importers: OpenTracingShim

+#### Metrics
+* Exporters: Prometheus, Datadog, and OpenTelemetry (OTLP) collector
+* Importers: SwiftMetricsShim

+#### Instrumentation libraries
+* URLSession
+* NetworkStatus
+* SDKResourceExtension
+* SignPostIntegration

 ## Examples